ddev/ddev/docs/content/users/install/ddev-installation.md

     You can do these things manually, or you can do most of it with the provided PowerShell (5) script.
     In all cases:

     1. Install WSL2 with an Ubuntu distro.
-On a system without WSL2, just run:
+On a system without WSL2, run:
         ```powershell
         wsl --install
         ```